sshuttle/sshuttle/README.md

 That's it!
 Now your local machine can access the remote network as if you were right there!
 And if your "client" machine is a router, everyone on your local network can make connections to your remote network.

+You don't need to install sshuttle on the remote server;
+the remote server just needs to have python available. sshuttle will automatically upload and run its source code to the remote python interpreter.

 This creates a transparent proxy server on your local machine for all IP addresses that match 0.0.0.0/0.
 (You can use more specific IP addresses if